luk-kop/verus-stake-notification/README.md

 * The AWS account.
 * Before using scripts, you need to set up authentication credentials for your AWS account (with programmatic access) using either the IAM Management Console or the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/install-cliv2-linux.html) tool.
 * The [Terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli) tool must be installed in order to successfully deploy the AWS resources using it.
-* Remote `Terraform` state file backend with Amazon S3 and DynamoDB services.
+* Remote `Terraform` state file backend with Amazon S3 and DynamoDB services (optional).
 * The `virtualenv` package already installed on the OS level.

 ## Build and run the application